shashank42/comment-based-function-folding/README.md

 - Initial release of **Function Comment Folding**.
 - Supports comment-based folding for JavaScript and TypeScript functions using `ts-morph` for AST parsing.

----

-Feel free to tweak the details, like the **GitHub link**, **contact info**, or the **installation steps**, based on your project and how you'd like to present it.

-Let me know if you'd like any other modifications!